Sent-down youth: Experiences

 Redirecting rural youth to return to their place of origin relieved, but never resolved, the number of elementary and middle-school graduates who could neither go on to higher education nor find work in cities.
 By 1955, Shanghai had over 300,000 unemployed educated youths.
-Inspired by the Soviet Virgin Lands Campaign, the Communist Youth League of China (CYLC) organized model youth volunteer pioneer teams (青年志願墾荒隊 (qīngnián zhìyuàn kěnhuāng duì)) in 1955 to establish the Chinese version of Komsomolsk in remote, mountainous regions and borderlands.
+Inspired by the Soviet Virgin Lands Campaign, the Communist Youth League of China (CYLC) organized model youth volunteer pioneer teams (qīngnián zhìyuàn kěnhuāng duì (青年志愿垦荒队)) in 1955 to establish the Chinese version of Komsomolsk in remote, mountainous regions and borderlands.
 A youth volunteer pioneer team usually consisted of dozens to hundreds of youths which included a small number of urban and rural educated youths and urban workers, and primarily young peasants from the outskirts of cities and towns; most of them were CYLC members.
 In 1956, about 210,000 youths participated in the Chinese Virgin Lands Campaign.
 Compared to urban youths, the CCP's central leadership and local cadres responsible for organizing youth volunteer pioneer teams considered rural youth in general as more experienced in agricultural production and stronger.

-Another underrepresented subgroup of educated youths was the border-support youth (支邊青年 (zhībiān qīngnián)): male and female party cadres, young peasants, workers, technicians, veterans, and educated youths, primarily from rural areas.
-Instead of returning to their places of origin in the countryside, these rural educated youths were organized (dongyuan) to go to borderlands "go up to mountains", 上山 (shàngshān)).
+Another underrepresented subgroup of educated youths was the border-support youth (zhībiān qīngnián (支边青年)): male and female party cadres, young peasants, workers, technicians, veterans, and educated youths, primarily from rural areas.
+Instead of returning to their places of origin in the countryside, these rural educated youths were organized (dongyuan) to go to borderlands "go up to mountains", shàngshān (上山)).
 Rural educated youths were 18.6 percent of all border-support youth who arrived at Xinjiang in 1961, and 17.5 percent in 1962.
 Unlike the self-funded return journeys of rural educated youths and the CYLC-organized youth volunteer pioneer teams which depended on their members' personal (or family) funding and public donations, border-support youth relied on central (such as transportation, clothes, meal allowance en route, and medical aid) and local government funding for resettlement.
-In 1959 and 1960, the national treasury appropriated over 200 million yuan fot the resettlement of border-support youth.
+In 1959 and 1960, the national treasury appropriated over 200 million yuan for the resettlement of border-support youth.